 Genital Herpes in Women and Men

 Herpes is a common viral infection.
-The acute phase is characterized by a painful rash with small blisters and sores.
-The virus may also remain in a dormant state inside the spinal cord without affecting the carrier’s health.
+A painful rash with small blisters and sores characterizes the acute phase.
+The virus may remain dormant inside the spinal cord without affecting the carrier's health.

 There are two types of herpes simplex viruses: herpes simplex virus type 1 (HSV1) and herpes simplex virus type 2 (HSV2).